VRCMF/VRCMF.github.io/_pages/about.md

 Wei Sun is a second year master student of the Macademia (Machine Learning, Data Science and Artificial Intelligence) in the Aalto University.
 His current research direction is the medical NLP.
-Now, he collabrates with Helsinki University Hopsital to develop information extraction system by NLP techniques.
+Now, he collabrates with the Helsinki University Hopsital (HUS) to develop information extraction system by NLP techniques.
 More details can be found on [CV](https://vrcmf.github.io/cv/) and [Publication](https://vrcmf.github.io/publications/).